johnmcfarlane/papers/c++/error-handling.md

 * violation by user: input data is validated and erroneous input is handled early through normal program control flow

-Input might include command-line parameters, UI interaction and data files.
+Input might include command-line parameters, UI interaction, data files and network traffic.
-Input identified as erroneous must be rejected early by the program.
+Input identified as erroneous should be rejected by the program.

 Where possible, rejection should be accompanied by meaningful feedback which helps the user correct the input and increase the chance of subsequent success.
+For example,
-For example, on a typical terminal-based system, meaningful feedback might take the form of a diagnostic emitted on the error stream, followed by exit with non-zero status.
+meaningful feedback might take the form of a diagnostic emitted on the error stream, followed by exit with non-zero status.

-Input that is not rejected must be incapable of causing violations of any contracts mentioned below.
+Input that is not rejected must be incapable of causing violations of any below-mentioned contracts.
-Contract violations could result in security vulnerabilities or unsafe program behaviour in safety-critical applications.
+Such violations could result in security vulnerabilities or unsafe program behaviour in safety-critical applications.
 Fuzzers can help to test whether the program fails to reject erroneous input.